weaviate/weaviate-io/_posts/blog/2021-01-25-The-history-of-Weaviate.md

 Examples of implementations include: classification of invoices to categories, searching through documents for specific concepts rather than keywords, site search, product knowledge graphs, and many other things.

 ## The Future
-Weaviate will stay fully open source for the community to use, this year we will launch a significant amount of new features (search functions, improved classification, semantic metadata around objects and many more things), an HNSW-based vector index, the Weaviate Cloud service and Weaviate Console (a renewed graphical user interface on top of Weaviate).
+Weaviate will stay fully open source for the community to use.
+The SeMI Team is growing to accelerate building Weaviate and supporting users.
+We are releasing new features very frequently, like new vector indices and search pipeline features, and for the Weaviate Cloud service and Weaviate Console.

 ![Weaviate Console](/img/blog/history-of-weaviate/weaviate-console.jpeg)